WalletScrutiny/WalletScrutinyCom/_android/com.mfcoin.wallet.dev.md

 On their website there is a link to [their GitHub](https://github.com/MFrcoin/android-wallet) and the [Build Instructions](https://github.com/MFrcoin/android-wallet/blob/master/Build.md).
-Those reveal that we are dealing here with a [Coinomi](/android/com.coinomi.wallet/) clone.
+Those reveal that we are dealing here with a {% include walletLink.html wallet='android/com.coinomi.wallet' %}
+clone.

 Let's see ... they ask us to change the app name to "Coinomi" etc. That can't be